cztomsik/graffiti/README.md

 npm i node-webrender
 ```

-Low-level api is very simple and follows `serde-json` format particular `*DisplayItem`s from `webrender::api`.
+Low-level api is very simple and follows `serde-json` format for particular `*DisplayItem`s from `webrender::api`.
 There is no object model, just buckets, representing particular display items, excluding their layout info.
 Updates are done with `updateBucket(bucket, payload)`.
 To render, you need to pass buckets along with layout infos.
 This is mostly because of speed - you can read more on the bottom.

 There is also experimental **react binding** which is much more suited for any real UI development.
 Vue bindings will be added as soon as Vue3 will get published.